Continue your undergraduate studies to an advanced level by focusing on a major area of study.

 Your honours study will enable you to develop your knowledge and skills as an independent researcher under the supervision of a member of staff with expertise in your chosen area.

-Successfully completing an honours degree will not only prepare you for higher-degree study at Master’s and PhD level, it will also demonstrate to prospective employers a higher capacity for independent learning and research, along with enhanced problem-solving, critical thinking, independent learning and communication skills.
+Successfully completing an honours degree will not only prepare you for higher-degree study at master’s and PhD level, but will demonstrate to prospective employers a higher capacity for independent learning and research, along with enhanced problem-solving, critical thinking, independent learning and communication skills.

 Bachelor of Philosophy (Honours)

-The Bachelor of Philosophy (Honours) is a challenging and prestigious program for high-achieving students, with honours taken as part of the four-year course.
-It features an intensive research focus, academic mentoring, extensive teamwork and communication skills development, an on-campus residency and support for an overseas study experience
+The Bachelor of Philosophy (Honours) is a challenging program for high-achieving students, with honours taken as part of the four-year course.
+It features an intensive research focus, academic mentoring, extensive teamwork and communication skills development, an on-campus residency and support for an overseas study experience.

 The Bachelor of Philosophy (Honours) should not be confused with the Philosophy major, which can be undertaken as part of either a Bachelor of Arts (including Honours) or the Bachelor of Philosophy degree.

 To be eligible for admission to your chosen honours course at UWA, you must have successfully completed a bachelor's degree (or equivalent) from a recognised university, demonstrating a strong academic performance in the final-year units of the major you intend to undertake.

 Your degree will normally need to have been completed within the seven years prior to commencement (depending on the course).

 Find out which honours specialisations are currently on offer at UWA:

 Application Deadlines for Semester 1 2017